+The system runs on an artificial neural network that’s capable of speech samples at an ostensibly better quality than other technologies like it.
+The voice of AI is becoming more human-like, so to speak.
+WaveNet has since been improved to work well enough for Google Assistant across all platforms.
+China Is Building a $2.1 Billion Industrial Park for AI Research.
 Artificial Intelligence Tech Will Arrive in Three Waves.
 DARPA: A Track Record of Innovation I’ve done a lot of writing and research recently about the bright future of AI: that it’ll be able to analyze human emotions, understand social nuances, conduct medical treatments and diagnoses that overshadow the best human physicians, and in general make many human workers redundant and unnecessary.

 When this time comes we will need to build more AI systems to monitor and improve current systems.
 This will lead to a cycle of AI creating better AI, with little to no human involvement.
 When Apple released its software application, Siri, in 2011, iPhone users had high expectations for their intelligent personal assistants.
 Yet despite its impressive and growing capabilities, Siri often makes mistakes.
 However, as artificial intelligence advances, experts believe that intelligent machines will eventually – and probably soon – understand the world better than humans.
 If humans cannot understand and evaluate these machines, how will they control them?
 Paul Christiano, a Ph.D. student in computer science at UC Berkeley, has been working on addressing this problem.

+Eventually, AI will become smarter than humans and will be able to innovate better than humans ever could.
 2015 in Review: The Year Artificial Intelligence Went Mainstream.
 The top AI breakthroughs of 2015. (credit: iStock) By Richard Mallah Courtesy of Future of Life Institute Progress in artificial intelligence and machine learning has been impressive this year.

 Those in the field acknowledge progress is accelerating year by year, though it is still a manageable pace for us.
 The vast majority of work in the field these days actually builds on previous work done by other teams earlier the same year, in contrast to most other fields where references span decades.
 These Robots Learn New Tasks by Watching YouTube.
 Video Learning Cornell researchers are using instructional videos off the Internet to teach robots the step-by-step instructions required to perform certain tasks.

 This ability may become necessary in a future where menial laborer robots – the ones responsible for mundane tasks such as cooking, cleaning, and other household chores – can readily carry out such tasks.
 Robots such as these will definitely be beneficial in assisting the elderly and the disabled, though it remains to be seen when (and if) they will truly become available for use.
 Hopefully, these early tests will help us make such determinations.
+The project is being called “RoboWatch” by the researchers.
+After viewing numerous videos for a certain task, the robot can take note of what it found common in all and create the necessary instructions based on that.

 Jeff Hawkins Makes A Bold AI Claim - Thinking and Reasoning Computers in Five Years.
 RoboBrain: First Knowledge Engine for Robots.
 Memcomputers: Faster, More Energy-Efficient Devices That Work Like a Human Brain.
 Glass Fibers May Open Door to Neuromorphic Computing.
 In Brief Researchers have demonstrated how neural networks and synapses in the brain can be reproduced using special glass fibers made that are sensitive to light, known as chalcogenides.

 Using conventional fiber drawing techniques, microfibers can be produced from chalcogenide glass based on sulfur that possess a variety of broadband photo-induced effects, which allow the fibers to be switched on and off.This optical switching or light switching light, can be exploited for a variety of next generation computing applications capable of processing vast amounts of data in a much more energy-efficient manner.
 In the proposed optical version of this brain function, the changing properties of the glass act as the varying electrical activity in a nerve cell, and light provides the stimulus to change these properties.